Arize-ai/phoenix/docs/use-cases/rag-evaluation.md

 ## Retrieval Augmented Generation (RAG)

-LLMs are trained on vast datasets, but these will not include your specific data (things like company knowledge bases and documentation).
+LLMs are trained on vast amounts of data, but these will not include your specific data (things like company knowledge bases and documentation).
 Retrieval-Augmented Generation (RAG) addresses this by dynamically incorporating your data as context during the generation process.
 This is done not by altering the training data of the LLMs but by allowing the model to access and utilize your data in real-time to provide more tailored and contextually relevant responses.

 In RAG, your data is loaded and prepared for queries.
 This process is called indexing.
 User queries act on this index, which filters your data down to the most relevant context.
 This context and your query then are sent to the LLM along with a prompt, and the LLM provides a response.